 When it comes to a MagikFlame Holographic Fireplace, no combustion occurs.
 There are simply no byproducts.
-Instead, you get the appearance of real fyre and the warmth of a fireplace without carbon monoxide emissions.
+Instead, you get the appearance of a real fire and the warmth of a fireplace without carbon monoxide emissions.
 Thus, you won’t have safety concerns.

 Additionally, gas fireplace logs require a gas line.
 If your selected location does not have a hookup, you’ll need a professional to put one in.
 That adds to your cost.

 Environmental impact – Natural gas burns relatively cleanly.
-However, exploration, drilling and production of this fossil fuel takes a toll on the environment.
+However, exploration, drilling, and production of this fossil fuel takes a toll on the environment.
 Methane, a greenhouse gas that seeps from abandoned drilling sites, is the primary ingredient.
-Gas seepage amounts to about 29 percent of U.S.’s total methane emissions.
+Gas seepage amounts to about 29 percent of the U.S.’s total methane emissions.

 MagikFlame, as a safe, low-impact heating appliance is a natural alternative to vent free gas logs.
 As the world moves steadily toward a zero-emissions environment, MagikFlame will remain at the forefront of home heating technology.